rajannpatel/ubuntupbx/deploy-to-gcp.md

         --metadata-from-file=user-data=cloud-init.yaml
     ```

 10. Allow your "pbx" virtual machine to receive incoming UDP and TCP connections from providers and your devices.
+This is an example command, do not expose your PBX to the world (0.0.0.0/0) on port 5060.

     ```bash
     gcloud compute firewall-rules create allow-udp-5060 \